Eaternity/eaternity-website/_posts/about/0000-01-01-idea-vision.md

     </div>
     <div class="col-xs-12 col-sm-4 xs-push-top">
       <h3>2014</h3>
       <p>After this voluntary work continued under the Eaternity Association, other project requests and media interest began to materialise.
 We embraced many opportunities (<a href="/blog">and still do</a>) to reach out to numerous people by giving lectures and interviews, providing materials, organising events, setting up information booths and offering more menu calculations.
 Based on all these valuable experiences we incorporated (in addition to the Eaternity Association) the Eaternity AG in July 2014 and started supporting players in the restaurant industry.
 Providing them with the expertise and tools to turn <a href="/meals/restaurants">chefs into climate heroes</a>.
-Everyone can calculate a meals impact with the new <a href="/meals/restaurants">Eaternity App</a> now.</p>
+Everyone restaurant can calculate a meals impact with the <a href="/meals/restaurants">Eaternity Gastro</a> now.</p>
     </div>
   </div>
   <div class="row push-bottom">